France-ioi/taskgrader/docs/install.md

 After configuration, you can test that the taskgrader is configured properly and is behaving as expected by running `tests/test.py`.
 By default, it will run all tests and give you a summary.
 Full usage instructions are given by `test.py -h`.

 If you didn't install dependencies for all languages, some tests will fail.

+## Usage

+Now that the taskgrader is installed, you can use it as described in the [Basic Usage](basicusage.md) section.